wkozaczuk/openjdk8_compact_profiles_builder/README.md

 * Fetch all necessary OpenJDK make files as well as Java source code of 4 tool programs from http://hg.openjdk.java.net/jdk8u/jdk8u/
 * Run autoconf to produce spec.gmk and configure
 * Run make targets to create rt.jar and resources.jar and eventually target image
+* Optionally add java.beans to the rt.jar if add_java_beans specified

 ## TODO LIST ##
 * Add more error checks to both scripts
 * Change build script to determine PLATFORM_NAME from spec.gmk (CONF_NAME value or simply location of generated spec.gmk under work folder)
-* Add ability to generate profile 3 with java beans
 * Investigate what it would take to add ability to generate custom compact profiles